mohbadar/iso8583-payment-gateway/README.md

-# ISO8583 Payment Switch for experimental purposes
+# Experimental ISO8583 Payment Application

 To package and deploy to external tomcat server